Pages helps you interact directly with your audience through Surveys, RSVP Pages, and Landing Pages.

 What if the Publish button is greyed out?
-There are two cases where the Publish button is greyed out:
+The Publish button may be greyed out because:

 - User has not made any edits to a Page Set.
 You can't publish a page set that hasn't been edited because the essential files aren't created on the back-end until at least of one the pages in the set has been saved.